 8. Your body might never look like it did before babies, but you could never imagine your life without your littles.

 Stretch marks?
 Cellulite?
 A small price to pay for the truest, most sincerest love you will ever experience.
+Motherhood evidently requires sacrifice, and your body is one of its favorite offerings.

 9. Babies don’t keep.